manilag27/manilag27/README.md

-# Hi there, I'm Jeremias Esperanza! 👋
+# Hi there, I'm Sebastian Andrew N. Manilag! 👋

 I am passionate about coding and adept in managing databases.
 I thrive on solving intricate problems and architecting elegant solutions.
 My journey in tech commenced with the BS Information Technology program.